Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 November 2024 18.21.04 UTC
+- WIB: Jumat, 1 November 2024 19.46.42 UTC
-- WITA: Jumat, 1 November 2024 19.21.04 UTC
+- WITA: Jumat, 1 November 2024 20.46.42 UTC
-- WIT: Jumat, 1 November 2024 20.21.04 UTC
+- WIT: Jumat, 1 November 2024 21.46.42 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: inspirational
+Kategori: friendship